 Working at scis

 With over twenty years of rich tradition, SCIS offers a truly unique international experience.
-The SCIS community is unparalleled, consisting of a diverse mix of outstanding teachers, students, and parents representing over sixty nationalities and thirty-five languages, across six continents.
-SCIS leverages this unique community to provide a personalized approach to holistic education, ensuring all students have the opportunity to be successful.
+The SCIS community is unparalleled, consisting of a diverse mix of outstanding teachers, students, and parents representing over 65 nationalities and 35 languages, across 6 continents.

 Your colleagues are experienced and dedicated teachers from around the English-speaking world.
 The majority of our teachers have been hired from overseas, and some have been recruited locally from the Shanghai expatriate community.
 A common theme of our faculty to date has been our flexibility in adapting to the needs of the schools during our continual growth.
 There has been a positive “can do” spirit, which we strive to maintain even now that we are very well “established.”
 SCIS hires highly qualified, experienced teachers, who are caring and compassionate.
 All positions require that applicants be experienced, certified professionals in their field, speak English fluently, be physically fit, and able to pass a criminal background check.
 Salary and benefit packages are competitive.
 Please check our website regularly for updates on employment opportunities.